 Anxiety is the #1 mental disorder in the US

-50% of those who suffers with depression also struggles with anxiety
+50% of those who suffer with depression also struggle with anxiety

 Students may also face unique challenges such as: